How was it to travel as a woman alone in a country like Uzbekistan? Is Uzbekistan safe for a solo female traveler?

 Although that thought made me quite nervous – after all, it had been a long time since I traveled by myself – it somehow felt like the right thing to do.

 I already knew that it was going to do me well.
-It would take me out of my comfort zone, it would be enriching to reconnect with myself and test the skills and knowledge I had acquired over the past years.
+Traveling solo for the first time in years would take me out of my comfort zone.
+It would be enriching to reconnect with myself and test the skills and knowledge I had acquired over the past years.

 It would also be a great opportunity for Niko to spend some time alone with his brothers and strengthen the bond between them.
 And for us, as a couple, we would experience how it’s like to miss each other.